-Steve Selengut developed the Market Cycle Investment Management (MCIM) methodology for managed asset allocation in the 1970s.
-The process combines risk minimization, base income generation, and disciplined trading strategies while focusing on the highest quality individual securities in the market place.
+The Market Cycle Investment Management (MCIM) methodology was developed in the 1970s.
+The process combines risk minimization, base income generation, and disciplined trading strategies while focusing on the highest quality companies, in terms of fundamentals.

-Regardless of direction, all cyclical movements should be excellent investment opportunities for MCIM navigators.
-The program uses a methodology that befriends market and interest rate cycles, with volatility friendly strategies that logically could produce:
+Regardless of direction, all cyclical movements should be excellent investment opportunities for retirement focused investors.
+MCIM portfolios befriend market, economic, and interest rate cycles using volatility friendly strategies that logically could produce:

-- Moves to cash before corrections take over from rallies because profit-taking disciplines kick in for each individual security as they rise between 7% and 10% above their cost basis.
-At the same time, buying guidelines prohibit the purchase of equities that are not IGVSI stocks down at least 20% from their 52 week highs.
-These two processes should produce high "smart cash" levels during rallies.
+ONE: Moves to cash before corrections take over from stock market rallies: Profit taking disciplines kick in as securities rise 7% to 10% above cost basis.
+At the same time, buying guidelines preclude purchase of equities before they are down at least 20% from 52-week highs.
+These disciplines produce high equity allocation "Smart Cash" levels during significant rallies.

-- Higher market value "lows" during corrections because portfolios include a base income floor produced by (a) an allocation of at least 30% of Working Capital to income-purpose securities plus (b) the additional income produced by every equity security in the portfolio, and (c) the likelihood that both income securities and Investment Grade Value Stocks will fall less in market value and rebound more quickly than securities of lesser quality.
+TWO: Higher market value "lows" during corrections: MCIM Portfolios include a "base Income" floor produced by a) an allocation of at least 40% to income purpose securities, b) additional income from all equity securities in the portfolio, and c) the likelihood that both income CEFs and Investment Grade Value Stocks will fall less in market value and rebound more quickly than securities of lesser fundamental quality.

 Peak to Trough to Peak Analysis Around the Financial Crisis

-- Faster movement to new market value highs when the market moves upward because (a) fewer new positions can be established until significant (20%) equity price erosion has occurred, making the manager more patient, (b) programmed additional income assures cash availability for security purchase throughout corrections, and (c) a selling discipline that makes the manager take smaller than target profits so long as buying opportunities are plentiful.
+FOUR: Faster movement to new market value highs during the next rally because: a) Fewer new equity positions may be established until a minimum 20% price erosion has occurred, making the manager more patient, b) programmed additional income assures cash availability for security purchase throughout corrections, and c) a flexible selling discipline that allows the manager to take smaller than target profits when buying opportunities are plentiful.

-- No major disappearing "unrealized" profits because of a strict selling discipline.
+FIVE: No major disappearing "unrealized" profits because of strict profit-taking rules and manager discipline.

-- Reduction of analysis paralysis, appreciation of both rallies and corrections, and love of market volatility.
-Just because!
+SIX: Reduction of analysis paralysis, appreciation of both rallies and corrections, and love of market volatility.

-Peak to Trough to Peak Analysis From Before the Financial Crisis 'Till Now
+Peak - Trough - Peak Analysis From Before the Financial Crisis 'Till 7/31/15